trishume/sympy-wiki-with-svn/Tips.md

 - The expand method works not only for algebraic functions, but also for trigonometric functions.
 For example, `sin(x + y).expand(trig=True)` will return `sin(x)*cos(y) + sin(y)*cos(x)`.

 - Want SymPy to print in Pretty Print?
 Use the Pretty Print function.
 To print out `x/y` in Pretty Print, do `pprint(x/y)`.
+Alternatively use the isympy console.

 # Intermediate

-- Got a long expression that you want to copy from a console?
+- Have a long expression that you want to copy from a console?
 Often, long expressions wrap at unintelligible places (like in the middle of a number).
 You can use python's textwrap module to help with this.
 In the example below, the breaks in the first output of `eq` are as they were in a cmd window of Windows.

 ```python
 >>> from sympy.abc import x